Monday, November 12, 2007

 o Homogeneity of variance between groups (for t-test).

 To a large extent, the different non-parametric techniques represent analogues to parametric techniques.
-For example, the non-parametric Mann-Whitney U test is analogous to the parametric t-test, when comparing data from two independent groups, and the non-parametric Wilcoxon signed-ranks test is analogous to a repeated-measures t-test.
-This PowerPoint slideshow demonstrates these two non-parametric techniques.
-I've even written a song for the occasion...
+For example, the non-parametric Mann-Whitney U test (song below) is analogous to the parametric t-test, when comparing data from two independent groups, and the non-parametric Wilcoxon signed-ranks test is analogous to a repeated-measures t-test.
+This PowerPoint slideshow demonstrates these two non-parametric techniques corresponding to t-tests.
+As you'll see, non-parametric statistics operate on ranks (e.g., who has the highest score, the second highest, etc.) rather than original scores, which may have outliers or other problems.

 Mann-Whitney U